dynamiqs/dynamiqs/docs/documentation/getting_started/sharp-bits.md

 When using single-precision, there are certain limitations to be aware of:

 - **Large numbers**: Numerical errors in floating-point arithmetic become more significant when using large numbers.
-Therefore, you should try to choose units for your simulation such that all quantities involved are not too large, e.g. between zero and one hundred.
+Therefore, you should try to choose units for your simulation such that all quantities involved are not too large.
-- **Tolerances**: If you require very precise simulation results (e.g. if you set lower `rtol` and `atol` than the default values), the simulation time may increase significantly, or the simulation may even get stuck.
-In that case, switch to double-precision.
+- **Tolerances**: If you require very precise simulation results (e.g. if you set lower `rtol` and `atol` than the default values), the simulation time may increase significantly, and simulations may even get stuck.
+In such cases, it is recommended to switch to double-precision.

 !!!
 Warning
     Most GPUs do not have native support for double-precision, and only perform well in single-precision.
 However, note that some recent NVIDIA GPUs (e.g. V100, A100, H100) do provide efficient support for double-precision.